Electron100/butane/README.md

 * Benchmarking and performance tuning

 ## Comparison to Diesel
-Propane is inspired by Diesel and by Django's ORM.
+Butane is inspired by Diesel and by Django's ORM.
 If you're looking for a mature, performant, and flexible ORM, go use Diesel.
-Propane doesn't aim to be better than Diesel, but makes some _different_ decisions, including:
+Butane doesn't aim to be better than Diesel, but makes some _different_ decisions, including:

 1. It is more object-oriented, at the cost of flexibility.